nadiahonda/Soybean/README.md

 # Soybean Data Analysis

-Este projeto é um aplicativo Streamlit para análise de dados de contratos contínuos de soja (ZS, ZL, ZM).
-Ele permite a atualização dos dados e a visualização de gráficos interativos.
+This project is a Streamlit application for analyzing continuous soybean contract data (ZS, ZL, ZM).
+It allows for data updates and interactive chart visualizations.

-## Estrutura do Projeto
+## Project Structure

-- **data/**: Contém os arquivos parquet com os dados OHLCV.
+- **data/**: Contains the parquet files with OHLCV data.
-- **scripts/**: Contém scripts para atualização e extração de dados.
+- **scripts/**: Contains scripts for data updating and extraction.
-- **app/**: Contém os componentes principais do aplicativo Streamlit.
+- **app/**: Contains the main components of the Streamlit application.
-- **requirements.txt**: Lista de dependências do projeto.
+- **requirements.txt**: Project dependency list.
-- **README.md**: Documentação do projeto.
+- **README.md**: Project documentation.

-## Como Executar
+## How to Run

-1. Instale as dependências:
+1. Install the dependencies:
     ```bash
     pip install -r requirements.txt
     ```

-2. Execute o aplicativo Streamlit:
+2. Run the Streamlit application:
     ```bash
     streamlit run app/main.py
     ```

-## Funcionalidades
+## Features

-- Atualização de dados OHLCV e relatórios COT.
+- OHLCV data and COT reports updating.
-- Visualização de gráficos interativos com Plotly.
+- Interactive chart visualization with Plotly.
-- Filtro de intervalo de tempo através de um slider na barra lateral.
+- Time range filter via a sidebar slider.